-We set out in the annex to this a comparison of the points we and other Network members made in response to the consultation on the draft children's codes and the changes Ofcom has made in the final versions (if any) to illustrate this point.
-As with our responses on the illegal harms codes, our recommendations to Ofcom fell into two broad categories:
+We set out in Annex A of this briefing note a comparison of the points we and other Network members made in response to the consultation on the draft children's codes and the changes Ofcom has made in the final versions (if any) to illustrate the apparent pointlessness of the consultation process - and the related time and resources spent by civil society in responding.

+As with our responses on the illegal harms codes, our recommendations fell into two broad categories:

-- Those that stem from our assessment that Ofcom could have interpreted the Act in a less cautious way in order to ensure that the obligations placed on regulated services and, consequently the protections afforded to users were as stretching and effective as possible. - Those that highlighted where Ofcom's choices about what regulated services were required to do in order to comply with their duties eg in Ofcom's risk assessment guidance, or in the content of the draft codes were limited, even within Ofcom's preferred interpretation of the legislation.
+- Those that stem from our assessment that Ofcom could have interpreted the Act in a less cautious way in order to ensure that the obligations placed on regulated services and, consequently the protections afforded to users were as stretching and effective as possible. - Those that highlighted where Ofcom's choices about what regulated services were required to do in order to comply with their duties eg in Ofcom's risk assessment guidance, or in the content of the draft codes were limited, narrow and weak, even within Ofcom's preferred interpretation of the legislation.